Emulator Issues #5573

 It gets harder and harder to see as the resolution drops, but look closely, it's always there.
 Now, this could be a problem with the game, and not Dolphin.
 That is definitely a possibility, as it's pretty hard to see at native.
 But if it's not the game's fault, it's a pretty serious problem with how Dolphin renders things.
 Unfortunately I still haven't fixed my TV tuner yet since my recent Core i5 3570K upgrade, so, it will be very difficult for me to get a shot from my wii.
 But even then, my TV tuner is a tad fuzzy, so it would be hard to make out either way...

 The problem affects Prime 3 and all of the Trilogy games, though in Prime 1 Tri and Prime 2 Tri it's alot less noticeable, for obvious reasons.

-#3 Updated by MayImilae about 7 years ago
+#3 Updated by MayImilae over 8 years ago

 Thanks for the link.
 Tested it, still present with hashless.
 The game ran way way better though.
 It's fully playable now with EFB to Ram and LLE.
 Sweetness.
 Well, still horribly broken, but it doesn't have problems with slow down.